Mosaic - Eva Schott Berek

 Eva’s childhood in Berlin was disrupted by increasing oppression and violence towards Jews under the Nazi regime.
 Eva’s parents were not allowed to work and Eva was kicked out of her high school at age 14.
 In 1940, as Jewish families around them began to be sent to concentration camps, the family left Berlin.
 They were among the last Jews able to escape Nazi Germany.
 Eva's father had siblings living in the US who were able to sponsor visas for the family.

-Eva (far right) stands with other young Jewish refugee women on the deck of the Rakuyo Maru, the ship that took them from Yokohama to San Francisco, 1940.
-Courtesy of Eva Schott Berek.
+Eva (third from right) and friends on the Rakuyo Maru, the ship the Schotts took from Yokohama to San Francisco, 1940.
+Courtesy of Eva Schott Berek

 The Nazi government did not allow people to leave Germany through Europe, so the Schott family took the long journey east.
 They travelled by train through the Baltic countries, across the USSR, and finally to Harbin, China.
 From Harbin they sailed to Yokohama, Japan, where they boarded a steamship for the three-week journey to San Francisco.
 They were sent to Angel Island upon arrival, even though they had valid visas.
 They had very little money, so they had to undergo questioning to prove to the US government that they would be able to support themselves.